thiago4go/dapr-workshop/README.md

 You will build five microservices to simulate the process of ordering a pizza:

-- The `pizza-storefront` service serves as an entry point for customers to order a new pizza.orchestrates the entire process of the pizza ordering, cooking and delivery.
-It interacts with the other services to ensure they are completing their tasks.
+- The `pizza-storefront` service serves as an entry point for customers to order a new pizza.
 - The `pizza-kitchen` service has a single responsibility, to cook the pizza.
 - The `pizza-delivery` service manages the delivery process, from picking up the pizza at the kitchen to delivering it to the customer's doorstep.
 - The `pizza-order` service manages the order status in the state store.